11 Best Cat Litter Boxes In 2023 – We Tried Them All

 What We Didn’t Like:

-#8 Best For People Who Hate Scooping: Kitty Sift Disposable Sifting Litter Box
+#7 Best for People Who Hate Scooping: Kitty Sift Disposable Sifting Litter Box

-In addition to offering scoop-free convenience, the Kitty Sift is extremely eco-friendly.
-Made from FSC-Certified 100% recycled cardboard, this litter box offers a great alternative to plastic.
-As an added bonus, it is compostable and completely recyclable when clean and dry.
+In addition to offering scoop-free convenience, the Kitty Sift is eco-friendly.
+Its FSC-Certified 100% recycled cardboard materials offer a great alternative to plastic and make the litter box compostable and completely recyclable when clean and dry.

 What We Liked: